Dog coat genetics: W (wired) locus

 W is dominant to w, but the dominance of W > w is incomplete.
 W/W dogs have coarse hair, prominent furnishings and greatly-reduced shedding.
 W/w dogs have the harsh wire texture, but decreased furnishings, and overall coat length and shedding similar to non-wire animals.

 Animals that are homozygous for long coat (i.e., l/l) and possess at least one copy of W will have long, soft coats with furnishings, rather than wiry coats.

+Examples of such coats include the Korthals Griffon, and possibly the Irish Wolfhound.

 R (curl) locus

 The Puli's coat forms cords as it grows.